5 Common Mistakes in Product Development

-We’ve all heard – many start-ups fail, let along hardware start-ups, which are harder yet.
+We’ve all heard – many start-ups fail, let alone hardware start-ups, which are harder yet.
 So why even try?
 Well, if you are addressing a real problem – someone has to do it.
 Well, that and taking a product to market can be extremely lucrative.

 So why do people give generic advice like “passion will get you through the hard times” and “persevere in the face of hardship” – well, it’s because tangible advice is long-winded, boring, and often relegated to libraries and university courses.